 Several Yale students said the new Harvard rules are not only contrary to the spirit of the game, but would also be unenforceable.

 Jeremy Davis ’06, an Ezra Stiles College student activities council chair, said he hopes he will be able to find a way to work around the U-Haul ban.

 “We’ve talked about renting Winnebagos or RVs,” Davis said.
 “If that’s what we needed to do, then that would totally work.
-An RV would be more convenient because it would provide us with a place to stay.”
+An RV, which can be stored on locations like edmonton rv storage company, would be more convenient because it would provide us with a place to stay.”